-As it always happens, summer has passed too quickly and school is back in session.
-Thus, 56 million children across the United States will be traveling to and from school each day.
+As it always happens, summer has passed too quickly and over 56 million children go back to school.
 The daily school routine is hectic for parents which means the roads will be even busier with drivers that could be distracted with other things other than paying attention to the road.
-Taking their eyes off the road for a split second will increase the likelihood of an incident occuring, which means it has never been more important to ensure you have the relevant insurance coverage (read this usaa auto insurance review as an example) to protect you should you find yourself involved in a collision.
-This is something that they should do as, of course, they are hauling the most precious cargo of all.
+Taking their eyes off the road for a split second will increase the likelihood of an incident occurring.
 In addition, millions of children walk and ride their bikes to school each day.
 With all this commotion, it is now more important than ever for truck drivers to be extremely careful.

 It is important to note that there were 264 school-age children killed in school-transportation-related crashes between 2008 and 2017.
 Approximately 200 of these children were killed walking or biking, waiting for the bus or riding in another vehicle.